tobgu/peds/experience_report.md

 bottom.

 ## Background
-I don't have excessive experience in Go but have used it for this as well as a couple of other projects since about one year.
-There are probably a ton of stuff that could be improved in this project, some of which I'm aware (link to TODO) and some which I've not yet come to realize.
-I'm happy to take suggestions and and PRs!
+I don't have excessive experience in Go but have used it for this, as well as a couple of other projects since about one year.
+There are probably a ton of stuff that could be improved in this project, some of which [I'm aware](https://github.com/tobgu/peds#caveats), and some which I've not yet come to realize.
+I'm happy to take suggestions and PRs!

 As for compiler construction I don't have much experience beyond the basics so it may be the case that I make overly simplistic assumptions